ralph-palomar/api-starter-pack/README.md

   </server>
 ```

-### To test this API, open the API console on your web browser:
+### To test this API, open the APIKit console on your web browser after deploying this Mule application:
 https://localhost:8082/console/